brosenan/y0/doc/rules.md

 ```
 ## Rule Parsing

-The function `add-rule` takes a predstore and an s-expression which represents a logic rule
+The function `add-rule` takes a predstore, an s-expression which represents a logic rule and
-and returns a status containing the predstore, with the rule added.
+an initial varmap and returns a status containing the predstore, with the rule added.

 ### Trivial Rules